 - 4. If the camera cannot connect to a DHCP server, the unit initializes with the default IP address (192.168.0.250). - 5.
-Enter the default User Name (Admin) and Password (1234).
+Enter the default User Name (admin) and Password (admin).

 - 6. Click Login.
-The camera's web interface opens. - If your browser is Edge, Chrome or Firefox, the video is displayed in the Live View window. - If your browser is Internet Explorer, a message is displayed, requesting you to install a plugin.
+The camera's web interface opens. - If your browser is Edge, Chrome or Firefox, the video is displayed in the Live View window. - If your browser is Internet Explorer, a message is displayed, requesting you to install a plug-in.